dimakol/University-Project/README.md

+# University Project
-Run University.exe file to see the project
+Run University.exe file to start the project